 Turn your bilingual skills into a rewarding healthcare career.

-- Medical office supervisors who manage medical interpreter staff.
+- Medical professionals who manage healthcare interpreters

 - Incorporate the correct and appropriate medical terminology to accurately interpret